-Courses Offered by the Marketing Department:
+Description of courses Offered by the Marketing Department:

 MKT 200 Principles of Marketing

 This introductory course sheds light on the basic concepts of marketing, its varied definitions, origins and evolution through time.
 It also covers the main components of the marketing program (product, price, place and promotion) on which any attempts to plan marketing efforts rest.